Cadillac CT6: History

 GM's advanced driver-assistance system, branded SuperCruise, was released exclusively with the CT6 in early 2018.
 Initial reviews of the system were positive.

 The styling was refreshed in the 2019 model year, with the most visible changes made to the front and rear lamps.

 In November 2018, GM announced the Hamtramck plant would be retooled for electric vehicle assembly, and production of the CT6 in the United States was discontinued in February 2020, although the model continued to be produced and sold in China by the SAIC-GM joint venture near Shanghai.
-In March 2020, Cadillac announced a new battery-electric liftback sedan, marketed as the Celestiq, would replace the CT6 as the Cadillac flagship in North America.